Assignment for the Benefit of Creditors

 The ABC process is usually faster than bankruptcy and it allows the debtor to have more control over the liquidation process.
 It also provides a way for the debtor to avoid the negative impact of a bankruptcy filing on its credit rating.
 However, there are also some limitations to the ABC process, such as a lack of protection from certain types of claims and a lack of automatic stay to halt litigation against the debtor.

 It’s important to note that the laws regarding ABC vary state by state, and the process may have different name depending on the location.

 An Assignment for the Benefit of Creditors (ABC) or General Assignment/Creditor Assignment can be a prudent alternative to bankruptcy for maximizing value for troubled private and public companies and their creditors.

-The process of an ABC or General Assignment is initiated by the distressed entity (assignor) entering into an agreement with the assignee responsible for conducting the wind-down and/or liquidation or going concern sale in a fiduciary capacity for the benefit of the assignor’s creditors.
+The process of an Assignment for the Benefit of Creditors is initiated by the distressed entity (assignor) entering into an agreement with the assignee responsible for conducting the wind-down and/or liquidation or going concern sale in a fiduciary capacity for the benefit of the assignor’s creditors.
 The assignment agreement is a contract under which the assignor transfers all of its right, title, interest in, and custody and control of its property to the assignee in trust.
 The assignee divests the property and distributes the proceeds to the assignor’s creditors.